Reviewed by: HU Medical Review Board | Last reviewed: April 2023

 Other things to know about Ocrevus

 Ocrevus may interact with other medicines, as well as affect the way other medicines work.
 This especially may apply to immune-modulating or immunosuppressive therapies.
 Your doctor will be able to tell you if any medicines you are currently taking fall into these categories, or if they might impact your treatment with Ocrevus.1

 Prior to starting treatment with Ocrevus, all people should undergo hepatitis B virus (HBV) screening.
-Ocrevus is contraindicated for people with an active Hepatitis B virus or any active infection.
+Ocrevus is contraindicated for people with active Hepatitis B virus.

 Before starting Ocrevus, talk with your doctor if you:1

 - Have an active Hepatitis B virus infection